froger-me/wp-packages-update-server/README.md

 Self-hosted Remote Repository Service | checkbox  | Check this only if the Remote Repository Service is a self-hosted instance of Gitlab.
 Packages branch name                  | text      | The branch to download when getting remote packages from the Remote Repository Service.
 Remote Repository Service credentials | text      | Credentials for non-publicly accessible repositories.<br/>In the case of Github and Gitlab, an access token (`token`).<br/>In the case of Bitbucket, the Consumer key and secret separated by a pipe (`consumer_key\|consumer_secret`).
 IMPORTANT: when creating the consumer, "This is a private consumer" must be checked.
-Use Webhooks                          | checkbox  | Check so that each repository of the Remote Repository Service calls a Webhook when updates are pushed.<br>When checked, WP Packages Update Server will not regularly poll repositories for package version changes, but relies on events sent by the repositories to schedule a package download.<br>Webhook URL: `https://domain.tld/wppus-webhook/package-type/package-slug` - where `package-type` is the package type (`plugin` or `theme`) and `package-slug` is the slug of the package needing updates.<br>Note that WP Packages Update Server does not rely on the content of the payload to schedule a package download, so any type of event can be used to trigger the Webhook.
+Use Webhooks                          | checkbox  | Check so that each repository of the Remote Repository Service calls a Webhook when updates are pushed.<br>When checked, WP Packages Update Server will not regularly poll repositories for package version changes, but relies on events sent by the repositories to schedule a package download.<br>Webhook URL: `https://domain.tld/wppus-webhook/package-type/package-slug` - where `package-type` is the package type (`plugin` or `theme`) and `package-slug` is the slug of the package that needs updates.<br>Note that WP Packages Update Server does not rely on the content of the payload to schedule a package download, so any type of event can be used to trigger the Webhook.
 Remote Download Delay                 | number    | Delay in minutes after which WP Packages Update Server will poll the Remote Repository for package updates when the Webhook has been called.<br>Leave at `0` to schedule a package update during the cron run happening immediately after the Webhook notification was received.
 Remote Repository Webhook Secret      | text      | Ideally a random string, the secret string included in the request by the repository service when calling the Webhook.<br>**WARNING: Changing this value will invalidate all the existing Webhooks set up on all package repositories.**<br>After changing this setting, make sure to update the Webhooks secrets in the repository service.
 Remote update check frequency         | select    | Only available in case Webhooks are not used - How often WP Packages Update Server will poll each Remote Repository for package updates - checking too often may slow down the server (recommended "Once Daily").